 What do I do with waste water?

-Well let’s look at what the waste water is; Compressed air holds a lot of water vapour, and once that vapour becomes cooled into a liquid (condensate) what’s created is a dirty, oily watery mixture that can’t simply be sent down the drain and is regulated under the 1991 Water Resources Act.
+Compressed air holds a lot of water vapour.
+Once that vapour becomes cooled into a liquid (condensate) it’s a dirty, oily mixture that can’t simply be poured down the drain.
+Its disposal is regulated under the 1991 Water Resources Act.

-Since the condensate is approximately 95% water and 5% oil, condensate management systems (oil/water separators) have been developed to reduce or eliminate the amount of oil in the condensate.
-Once the water has been through the separator it should be then piped into the foul sewage system.
+Since the condensate is approximately 95% water and 5% oil, condensate management systems (oil/water separators) should be used to reduce or eliminate the amount of oil in the condensate.
+Once the water has been through the separator it should then be piped into the foul sewage system.

 What weekly checks should I be doing on my compressed air system?